DominikHorn/inverse-bloom-filter/README.md

 # inverse-bloom-filter

-c++ header library containing an implementation of invertible bloom filters
+c++ header library containing an implementation of InvertibleBloomFilter and InvertibleBloomDictionary.